ministryofjustice/cla_backend/README.md

     export PATH="/Applications/Postgres.app/Contents/Versions/9.4/bin/:$PATH"
     export DYLD_LIBRARY_PATH="/Applications/Postgres.app/Contents/Versions/9.4/lib/:$DYLD_LIBRARY_PATH"

 If you get the error `django.db.utils.OperationalError: FATAL:  role "postgres" does not exist`, you will need to create the user `postgres` on the database.
+Run this from the command line (not in psql).

     createuser -s -e postgres

 If you get the error `CommandError: You must set settings.ALLOWED_HOSTS if DEBUG is False.` then set up a DEBUG environment variable.
 The easiest way to do this is to add the following line to settings/local.py

     DEBUG = ‘True'

 ## Releasing

 ### Releasing to non-production